Home » Symptoms » Dog Symptoms A-Z » Bloody Ear Discharge

 Basics and possible causes

 A dog’s ear consists of three main parts: the outer ear, the middle ear, and the inner ear.
-Ear discharge, especially when bloody, often indicates a problem in the outer or middle ear.
-The causes can be varied, and understanding the structure and function of the ear is crucial to identifying the origin of the problem.
+Ear discharge—especially when it is bloody—often indicates a problem in the outer or middle ear.
+The causes can be varied, and understanding the ear’s structure and function is crucial to identifying where the problem originates.

 Parasites such as ear mites are another possible cause.
-These tiny insects can live in the ear canal and cause severe itching and irritation, which the dog tries to relieve by scratching.
-The scratching can lead to injuries and thus to bloody discharge.
+These tiny insects can live in the ear canal and cause severe Itching and irritation, which the dog tries to relieve by Scratching.
+The Scratching can lead to injuries and thus to Bloody ear discharge.

-Physical injuries to the ear, whether from fights with other animals, foreign objects in the ear, or overly aggressive cleaning, can also cause bloody discharge.
-Tumors or polyps in the ear canal are less common, but possible causes that should be considered by a veterinarian.
+Physical injuries to the ear—whether from fights with other animals, foreign bodies in the ear, or overly aggressive cleaning—can also cause bloody discharge.
+Tumors or polyps in the ear canal are less common but possible causes that should be considered by a veterinarian.

 Typical accompanying symptoms